Meet the 2022-23 Faculty

 Originally from Chicago, IL, KELLY TONINA (K.T.)
 COOPER studied dance under the leadership of Ric Rose at the University of Florida.
 After graduating with a BA in Advertising and a Business minor, she continued her dance education at the Dance Theater of Santa Fe at Santa Fe College in Gainesville, Fl.
 After relocating to South Florida, she continued to choreograph for a number of special events, including pageants, fashion shows, and festivals, before starting her own ensemble dance group, On The Verge.
 She joined Atlanta Ballet in 2011 and is currently the Centre Administrative Director for the Centre for Dance Education.
 In 2019, she was appointed Co-chair of the Diversity, Equity & Inclusion task force.
 Her role facilitates the DEI initiatives alongside fellow staff members, trustees, and community members to create a more equitable future for the ballet and especially future artists.

-In addition to her work at the ballet, she serves as an executive board member for a local theatre company, Out Front Theatre Company.
+In addition to her work at the ballet, she serves as an executive board member for a local theatre, Out Front Theatre Company, and the DEI Director for Stonewall Sports Atlanta.
 In the spring of 2021, Kelly Tonina graduated with her MS in Nonprofit Administration from Louisiana State University Shreveport and is currently pursuing her doctorate in Arts Administration with the University of Kentucky.

 KAMERON DAVIS was born in Atlanta Georgia., where he began dancing at the age of 12 with the Atlanta Ballet Centre For Dance Education.
 During his time at the Atlanta Ballet, Mr. Davis had the opportunity to perform in a plethora of ballets.
 Some of those ballets include Romeo and Juliet, The Nutcracker, and Atlanta Ballet’s BIG with Antwan “Big Boi” Patton, where he co-starred as the character “Little Big”.
 During the summers of 2009 through 2011, Mr. Davis had the opportunity to attend Alvin Ailey's Ailey Camp where he studied ballet, jazz, modern, and West African.
 In 2014 Mr Davis graduated from Columbia High School in Decatur Georgia.
 Mr. Davis is currently on staff with the Atlanta Ballet Centre for Dance Education’s Community Engagement and Centre Faculty.